Ir para o conteúdo principal

 };

-Most of the time, this configuration will work just fine.
+Most of the time, the default preset configuration will work just fine.
 If you want to customize your Babel configuration (e.g. to add support for Flow), you can directly edit this file.
 For your changes to take effect, you need to restart the Docusaurus dev server.